Shelly855/connect4-minimax-ml-agent/README.md

 # Connect 4 – Minimax-Trained ML Agent

-This repo contains the notebooks and model used to train a Connect 4 ML agent using minimax-generated data.
+This project folder contains the notebooks and model used to train a Connect 4 ML agent using minimax-generated data.
 Running it is **not required** to play the final game.

 ## Contents